tweddielin/tweddielin.github.io/about/index.md

 <!--  <i> “ Making the simple complicated is commonplace; making the complicated simple, awesomely simple, that's creativity. ” — Charles Mingus </i> -->

-I write codes, analyze data, make beats, and play music.
+I write codes, crunch data, make music, and take pics.

-I'm a traveller, currently based in Chicago, originally from Taiwan.
-Data and humanity are probably the main topics here, especially music and scoiety, but who knows.
+I'm a restless soul, currently based in Chicago, originally from Taiwan.
+The topcis here are probably data, code, music, art and some random thoughts, but who knows.
 Maybe I'll write a poem or build a robot.

-It's actually really difficult for me to write this section.
-The frist version of this is something like I'm a data scientist working at blah blah blah.
-Gees, I'm not filling my LinkedIn profile or whatever application form.
-It's my blog.
-Even though it's been abandoned for a while (sigh), I made up my mind to keep it alive this time and just wrote this down before 2018 ends.